Trivaxy/sculk/README.md

 # Sculk
-Sculk is a scripting language designed to compile into Minecraft datapacks.
+A *scripting language* designed to compile into Minecraft datapacks.
 Far more than just a preprocessor, Sculk is a language that abstracts away the notion of using commands, and instead empowers you to focus purely on your logic and your ideas instead of the implementation details.
 No more constantly worrying about implementing complicated expressions, scoreboard management, decimal emulation, or dreading the lack of control flow.
 [Sculk gives it all to you, and more.](https://github.com/Trivaxy/sculk/wiki)

+Sculk has 3 goals, which are to make you...
+- ... never touch a mcfunction file again
+- ... never touch a json file again
+- ... never look back

 # Motivation
 Back in Minecraft's early days, commands were nothing more than simple administrative actions players can perform.
 The syntax was clear and there really wasn't much to it.